Trine Mee Sook Gleerup

 Trine received a MFA from The Royal Danish Academy of Fine Arts and went on to work as a visual artist, primarily with installation, text and performance.
 Deeply invested in historical, national and political tendencies her artistic performance-based methodology also questions the politics and history of performance art itself.
 From a post-colonial and gender-related perspective her work is debating cultural and racial stereo-typing and representation, as well as it strives to (re)negotiate overall power structures, and identity building.

-These days, she seems to have shifted her attention to teaching yoga, as her artistic website does not load, while this one announces her yoga classes.
+These days, Trine seems to have shifted her attention to teaching yoga, she advertists her classes on this website.